Why Exterior Walls Stay Damp

 These leaks often occur during rainfall or periods of high humidity.
 Moisture enters repeatedly in small amounts, preventing the wall from fully drying.

-Slow leaks are especially dangerous because they allow moisture to accumulate gradually.
-Over time, this moisture builds up inside insulation and structural materials, increasing the risk of mold formation similar to the patterns described in signs of mold growth in exterior walls.
+Slow leaks are easy to underestimate because the wall may partially dry between rain events.
+Over time, repeated wetting can raise moisture levels inside insulation and structural materials, increasing the risk of the mold patterns described in signs of mold growth in exterior walls.

 Ongoing Condensation Inside Wall Cavities